Pitenager/Scripts/README.md

-# Scripts
+# Scripts used in CTF

-Scripts used in CTF
+Scripts developed for various CTF